devbret/text-analyzer/README.md

 # Text Analyzer
 Submit text to learn details about word volume and frequency.
+This program is built using HTML, CSS and JavaScript.